Skip to main content

 He accompanied Swamiji to Almora in 1897 and again in 1898, along with Western disciples including Sister Nivedita, staying at Thompson House as guests of the Sevier couple.

 A monastic disciple of Swamiji and the founding President of Advaita Ashrama.
 Visited Almora in 1898.
 A highly pivotal figure in Almora's history, he revived the Prabuddha Bharata from Thompson House (with Captain Sevier).
-He taught Sister Nivedita meditation and was the primary scout who searched the region to find the Mayavati estate.

 A disciple of Swami Vivekananda, later the 5th President of the Order, Swami Shuddhananda translated most of Swamiji’s works into Bengali.